 ), and often at the Old Town Square

 and Republic Square.
 Plus a flea market operates every other Saturday.

 - where there are also occasional pop-up markets throughout the year, mostly unannounced.

 Opening times: Daily, all year round 09:00-18:00.

-Havelske Trziste is the city centre's permanent market.
-It is popular both with locals and tourists, selling fruit and vegetables,
+Havelske trziste is the city centre's permanent market and is popular with locals and tourists.
+The stalls sell fruit and vegetables,

-Havelske Trziste is located just off Melantrichova Street, a pedestrian route linking Wenceslas Square to the Old Town Square, a few minutes walk from both squares.
+Havelske trziste is located off Melantrichova, a pedestrian route which links Wenceslas Square with the Old Town Square.
+It is just a few minutes walk from either square.

 Prague flea market River embankment, near Palackeho náměstí, Prague 2.

 (line B, exit Palackeho náměstí).

 Opening times: Every second Saturday in the month, all year round 09:00-16:00.